ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   * ``location``: the reference location.
 Examples: 'mount everest', 'romania', 'new york, usa'.
 Raises ValueError if none supplied.
   * ``scheme`` : interpolation scheme. ``'linear'`` or ``'nearest'``.
-    There is no default, raises ValuError if none supplied.
+    There is no default, raises ValueError if none supplied.

+See also :func:`esmvalcore.preprocessor.extract_location`.

 ``zonal_statistics``